HHN/idealize_recommendation/README.md

 This is a project that integrates a chatbot with a MySQL database using Langchain and OpenAI's GPT-4-turbo model.
 The project is designed to interact with a database of projects, users, and tags, and respond with specific fields based on the user's prompt.

+Recommendation system for projects and users:
+The recommendation system is an important feature of the project.
+Tailored recommendations are generated based on the interests, preferences and profile information of the users and the requirements of the projects.
+Use case - recommendation system:

+The system uses an LLM-based model to understand the user's query.
+Based on this, the database is searched and suitable projects/users are returned.
+Example: A student asks the recommendation system for projects in the field of “data science” and receives suggestions for projects that cover this subject area.
+At the same time, the system can provide recommendations for professors who have similar interests or are supervised for relevant projects.

 ## Acknowledgements
 This project was developed as part of the InduKo Project, funded by Stiftung Innovation in der Hochschullehre.
 We also acknowledge the support from students, faculty and contributors who have been part of this collaborative effort.